Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 Recommended: Static Residential IP (ISP Proxy)

-Social platforms demand extremely high IP stability.
-Frequent IP changes (from VPN reconnections) trigger anomaly detection.
-Datacenter IPs may be blocked at registration.
-Static residential IPs provide fixed, high-trust addresses that perfectly simulate real users.
+Social media platforms demand exceptionally high network environment stability.
+Frequent network environment changes trigger anomaly detection mechanisms.
+Datacenter IPs may face restrictions at the registration stage.
+Static residential IPs provide fixed, high-trust network environments that align with platform expectations for standard users.

 Recommended: Residential IP